dsccommunity/SqlServerDsc/README.md

   - Currently supports only tcp network protocol
   - Allows to enable and disable network protocol for specified instance service
-  - Allows to set custom or dynamic port values
+  - Allows to set custom or dynamic port values *xSQLServerDatabase
+  - Added new resource to ensure a database is present/absent
 * Examples
   - Updated example files to use correct DebugMode parameter value ForceModuleImport, this is not boolean in WMF 5.0 RTM
   - Added xSQLServerNetwork example